Josiah Wedgwood: Abolitionism

 Wedgwood was a prominent slavery abolitionist.
-His friendship with Thomas Clarkson – abolitionist campaigner and the first historian of the British abolition movement – aroused his interest in slavery.
-Wedgwood mass-produced cameos depicting the seal for the Society for Effecting the Abolition of the Slave Trade and had them widely distributed, which thereby became a popular and celebrated image.
-The Wedgwood anti-slavery medallion was the most famous image of a black person in all of 18th-century art.
+His anti-slavery medallion, which had been commissioned by Joseph Hooper, a founder of the Society for Effecting the Abolition of the Slave Trade, brought public attention to abolitionism.
 The actual design of the cameo was probably done by either William Hackwood or Henry Webber who were modellers at his factory.

-From 1787 until his death in 1795, Wedgwood actively participated in the abolition-of-slavery cause.
-His Slave Medallion brought public attention to abolition.
-Wedgwood reproduced the design in a cameo with the black figure against a white background and donated hundreds to the society for distribution.
+Wedgwood mass-produced cameos depicting the seal for the Society for Effecting the Abolition of the Slave Trade and had them widely distributed, which thereby became a popular and celebrated image.
+The Wedgwood anti-slavery medallion was, according to the BBC, "the most famous image of a black person in all of 18th-century art".
 Thomas Clarkson wrote: "ladies wore them in bracelets, and others had them fitted up in an ornamental manner as pins for their hair.
 At length the taste for wearing them became general, and thus fashion, which usually confines itself to worthless things, was seen for once in the honourable office of promoting the cause of justice, humanity and freedom".

 The design on the medallion became popular and was used elsewhere: large-scale copies were painted to hang on walls and it was used on clay tobacco pipes.